muarshad01/LLM/Notes/lecture07_notes.md

 ## [25 -- 30]

-* vocabulary is constructed vocabulary
-25:46
-is just a list of tokens which is sorted in alphabetical Manner and then what we do is that each unique token is mapped 25:54 to a unique integer which is called as the token ID so it's as simple as that 25:59 you map these tokens in alphabetical order and then to each token you assign a number so since they are arranged in 26:06 alphabetical order Brown will be zero so you start from zero since it's python dog will be one fox will be two jumps 26:14 will be three lazy will be four over will be five quick will be six and the will be seven so the vocabulary always 26:22 contains unique tokens remember although the appears two times in the vocabulary it only comes once so we make a list of 26:29 these unique tokens and we assign token IDs to all of these and it's important 26:34 to arrange the vocabulary in alphabetical order so that assigning token IDs becomes very easy so the 26:40 process of assigning token IDs is actually very simple each unique just remember that each unique token is 26:46 mapped to a unique integer which is called as the token ID right so now 26:52 let's see how this is implemented in Python uh so in the previous section we 26:57 talk loaned edit worthon short story and assigned it to a python variable called pre-processed so remember pre-processed 27:05 is the final list which contains all the tokenized words this these 27:10 words uh now what we'll do is now we'll create a list of all unique tokens and 27:15 sort them alphabetically to determine the vocabulary size exactly what I had mentioned over here so what we are doing 27:22 is that we are taking pre-processed we are converting it into a set and we are going to sort it into set so this will 27:29 sort it in alphabetical order and then we are just going to print the vocabulary size so we can see that the 27:35 vocabulary size is 1 130 right remember the vocabulary only consists of unique 27:41 words so the vocabulary size is less than the number of tokens which are 27:46 there uh so now what we can do is after determining that the vocabulary size is 27:51
-1130 via the above code we create the vocabulary itself so when I say you 27:58 create the vocabulary remember that a vocabulary is not just these tokens but every token needs to be assigned to a 28:05 token ID a vocabulary is a is like a dictionary of tokens and Associated 28:11 token IDs so now we have to create that dictionary right and so it's very simple 28:16 you just all words consists of all the unique words in the vocabulary right in alphabetical order what you do is that 28:23 you just uh you take all these tokens and assign an integer value to all these 28:28 words that's it which means the token which comes first that will be zero the token which comes second its integer 28:35 will be one and it will proceed like that uh let me print this out for you to show you so our tokens are also 28:41 exclamation marks commas Etc right so by default they are assigned the first priority so they will be 0 1 2 3 4 5 6 28:49 and here you see everything is arranged in alphabetical order so a will be 11 ah 28:54 will be 12 among will be 13 and will be 14 R will be 15 a r RT will be 16 as 29:01 will be 17 at will be 18 Etc now all of these exclamation all of these I would 29:08 say uh words are used because this was written in 1908 this a rrt is not used 29:15 as an exclamation typically now but this book is written in 1908 so it shows up 29:21 right so this is the ulary which we have and we have printed the first 50 items of this vocabulary so it looks like a 29:26 dictionary pretty much and remember that every element in this dictionary uh 29:31 which is a token has a token ID now associated with it that's it a vocabulary is as simple as that and the 29:37 simplified code for this is for every token assign an integer and how do you get the integer 29:44 and tokens you just enumerate all words so this enumerate command in Python what 29:49 it does is that it takes all the words and then it assigns an integer to each word in alphabetical order so that way 29:56 python is actually awesome and you can write very complex things in in one line of code actually so this is how you 30:03 create the vocabulary and this is how you assign token IDs to every individual token right so as we can see based on 30:12 the output above the dictionary contains individual tokens which are associated with unique in integer labels exactly 30:19 what what we saw here the vocabulary which is a dictionary consists of individual tokens assigned to a unique 30:26 integer label which are tokenized s now one more thing which I want to 30:31 tell you is that currently we converted the words or tokens into token IDs right 30:38 you can think of this process as encoding now later uh we will also need 30:44 a decoder which means that from the token ID you need to convert the token ID back to the word because when the llm 30:52 gives the output that will be in numerical form now you need to convert it in word form so you also need a 30:58 mapping from the token ID to the Token the vocabulary is a dictionary which gives you a mapping from the token to 31:05 the Token ID but we need a reverse mapping which is called as a decoder so this is what uh I have 31:12 mentioned here later when we want to create the output of an llm from numbers 31:17
+* vocabulary is constructed vocabulary is just a list of tokens which is sorted in alphabetical Manner and then what we do is that each unique token is mapped to a unique integer which is called as the token ID.
+* so it's as simple as that you map these tokens in alphabetical order and then to each token you assign a number.

+* talk loaned edit worthon short story and assigned it to a python variable called pre-processed so remember pre-processed

+***

+[30 --35]

+* reverse mapping which is called as a decoder so this is what uh I have 31:12 mentioned here later when we want to create the output of an llm from numbers 31:17